daren996/PaperReading/ML/PCA.md

-## PCA
+## PCA & Autoencoder & K-Means

-Principal Component Analysis

 ## Term

 - In **dimensionality reduction**, we try to learn a mapping to a lower dimensional space that preserves as much information as possible about the input.
-Goal: save computation/memory; reduce overfitting; visualize in 2 dimensions.
 - The **projection** of a point x onto S is the point   ̃x ∈ S closest to x.
 In machine learning,  ̃x is also called the **reconstruction** of x. z is its **representation**, or code. z = U^⊤(x − μ)
--
+- An **autoencoder** is a feed-forward neural net whose job it is to take an input x and predict x.

 ## Dimensionality Reduction

 In dimensionality reduction, we try to learn a mapping to a lower dimensional space that preserves as much information as possible about the input.

+Motivations: Save computation/memory; Reduce overfitting; Visualize in 2 dimensions.

 Dimensionality reduction can be linear or nonlinear.